-&lt;sup>118 U.S. Agency for International Development (USAID), The Regulatory Assistance Project, Best Practices Guide: Implementing Power Sector Reform at 65-66 (2000).
+110 The Regulatory Assistance Project, Best Practices Guide: Implementing Power Sector Reform at 65-66 (2000).

-competitive market."
-Another study supports the finding that, in general, larger commercial customers are better able to take advantage of competitive markets: "A far larger proportion of commercial and industrial customers have switched to alternative providers throughout the United States than have small commercial and residential customers.
-This indicates that these customers were receiving enough savings by shopping for power to make it worth their time and effort to make the switch."
+consumers have received more attention from marketers and generally been able to take advantage of the competitive market."111 Another study supports the finding that in general, larger commercial customers are more able to take advantage of competitive markets: "A far larger proportion of commercial and industrial customers have switched to alternative providers throughout the United States than have small commercial and residential customers.
+This indicates that these customers were receiving enough savings by shopping for power to make it worth their time and effort to make the switch."112

-More recently, a 2008 study by the U.S. Department of Justice Antitrust Division concluded that "[i]n electricity markets, customer choice programs have been slow to develop, particularly at the residential level...where the transaction costs associated with comparing multiple complicated pricing offers might be significant compared to potential cost savings."
-The study further acknowledges that "[i]n most states, the vast majority of residential customers rely on the default service and there is little switching to alternative retailers."
+More recently, a 2008 study by the U.S. Department of Justice Antitrust Division concluded that "In electricity markets, customer choice programs have been slow to develop, particularly at the residential level...where the transaction costs associated with comparing multiple complicated pricing offers might be significant compared to potential cost savings."
+113 The study further acknowledges that "In most states, the vast majority of residential customers rely on the default service and there is little switching to alternative retailers."
+114

-The disparity in participation rates among small and residential customers as compared with larger customers illustrates that these classes of electricity consumers occupy distinct positions in a competitive market.
-This distinction further amplifies the need for effective consumer protection policies, particularly with regard to consumer education initiatives for small and residential customers, which can encourage residential and other small electricity consumers to fully participate in a competitive market and help ensure that the benefits of competition are not reserved for larger commercial and industrial consumers.
-As the State of Nevada Bureau of Consumer Protection presented to the Committee, "[c]ustomer education is critical to energy choice," and "consumers will need to be educated about the competitive market," in order for the restructured market to function.
-123
+The disparity between participation rates among small and residential customers as compared with larger customers illustrates that these classes of electricity consumers occupy distinct positions in a competitive market.
+This distinction further amplifies the need for effective consumer protection policies, particularly with regard to consumer education initiatives for small and residential eustomers, which can encourage residential and other small electricity consumers to fully participate in a competitive market and help ensure that the benefits of competition are not reserved for larger commercial and industrial consumers.
+As the State of Nevada Bureau of Consumer Protection presented to the Committee, "Customer education is critical to energy choice," and "consumers will need to be educated about the competitive market," in order for the restructured market to function.115

-In Order for Customers to Make Informed Choices in a Competitive Electricity Market, they Must be Able to Make Accurate Comparisons of Essential Terms of Service among Various Providers
+In Order for Customers to Make Informed Choices in a Competitive Electricity Market, they must be able to Make Accurate Comparisons of Essential Terms of Service among Various Providers

 In order for customers to make informed decisions when selecting energy service providers under a restructured market, customers must have access to fair, transparent, and accurate disclosures of essential terms of service, such as pricing, contract duration, environmental impacts, and other important terms of service.
-Enforceable standards will ensure providers are disclosing such terms of service will be critical in making sure customers are able to make "apple-to-apple" comparisons when choosing their electricity provider under a
+Enforceable standards that will ensure providers are disclosing such terms of service will be critical in making sure customers are

-&lt;sup>119 Matthew H. Brown & Richard P. Sedano, Nat'l Council on Elec.
+111 Matthew H. Brown & Richard P. Sedano, Nat'l Council on Elec.
 Policy, A Comprehensive View of U.S. Electric Restructuring with Policy Options for the Future at 25 (2003).

-&lt;sup>120 Matthew H. Brown, Nat'l Conf. of St. Legislators, Restructuring in Retrospect at 25 (2001).
+112 Mathew H. Brown, Nat'l Conf. of St. Legislators, Restructuring in Retrospect at 25 (2001).

-&lt;sup>121 Jeff Lien, U.S. Department of Justice Economic Analysis Group Antitrust Division, Electricity Restructuring: What has worked, what has not, and what is next at 12 (2008).
+113 Jeff Lien, U.S. Department of Justice Economic Analysis Group Antitrust Division, Electricity Restructuring: What has worked, what has not, and what is next at 12 (2008).

-Id. at 13.
+114 Id. at 13.

-&lt;sup>123 State of Nevada, Bureau of Consumer Protection Presentation to the Consumer Protection TWG, Consumer Protection: Protections from Undue Rate Increases and Fraudulent Practices at 45-46 (Oct.
+115 State of Nevada, Bureau of Consumer Protection Presentation to the Consumer Protection TWG, Consumer Protection: Protections from Undue Rate Increases and Fraudulent Practices at 45-46 (Oct.
 18, 2017).